Join Dr Andrew Feilden for a discussion on medical device regulations and updates to extractable and leachable analysis requirements (ISO 10993-18).

-During this webinar, Dr Andrew Feilden will share key insights into the medical device regulatory landscape and discuss key aspects of extractable and leachable analysis requirements associated with newly revised ISO 10993-18.
+During this webinar, Dr Andrew Feilden shares key insights into the medical device regulatory landscape and discusses key aspects of extractable and leachable analysis requirements associated with newly revised ISO 10993-18.

 - Gain insight into the medical device regulatory landscape and key aspects of compliance requirements

 - Understand how changes to ISO 10993-18 will impact chemical characterisation and toxicological risk assessments of medical device products

 - Have learned about the application of extraction approaches and conditions in the analysis of extractables and leachables

 Speaker: Dr Andrew Feilden, E&L European Strategic Director, Hall Analytical